enasequence/read_docs/faq/cohort-subs-guide.rst

 - Enrollment period

 Please find the form `here <https://docs.google.com/spreadsheets/d/1LuyPhv1J5t2FU7JE2XjW9n__PjGTxeBoA38PXpN8sG8/edit#gid=0>`_ for a more complete version of the suggested metadata.
-Please get in touch with us at x if you would like to add your cohort metadata to the Pathogens Portal Cohort Browser.
+Please get in touch with us using cohort-dataflow@ebi.ac.uk if you would like to add your cohort metadata to the Pathogens Portal Cohort Browser.